Layla Hybrid Review

 Body Type Analysis

 This is one area where the Layla Hybrid is clearly superior to the Original Layla.
 Given the bed uses coils, it’s the more suitable bed for heavy people.
-In short, larger individuals exert a lot of pressure and force on beds than smaller size individuals, and as a result, generally require more supportive foundations (i.e. coils).
+In short, larger individuals exert more pressure and force on beds than smaller size individuals, and as a result, generally require more supportive foundations (i.e. coils).

 We think the Layla Hybrid will work for people of all shapes and sizes.
 It doesn’t matter whether you weigh 100 pounds soaking wet or tip the scales at 275 pounds.